 Hello and welcome to the American Civil War Mod: Revived!
-Some of you who have been following modding in Mount and Blade for a while might remember an old civil war mod called, "A House Divided", and I did a bit of work for the team under the same name I am using here, King85.
+Some of you who have been following modding in Mount and Blade for a while might remember an old American Civil War mod called, "A House Divided", and I did a bit of work for the team under the same name I am using here, King85.
 My computer crashed a few years ago, and I lost everything, so for a while I had forgotten about the mod.
 But recently, I found a working copy of the mod on the internet, and from there, I began working to completely revamp the mod as best as I could, to make it look and feel a bit more in line with the civil war time period, and fix a lot of the old problems the mod had.
 Not everything is completely perfect, but it really is a significant difference from before.
 I am not exactly a very skilled or experienced modder, I actually learned a lot through this process of making this new and revived version of the mod.
 I welcome and encourage the community to provide their experience and help in building a better mod.
-You can read the changelog below and the one attached to the latest version of the mod to see everything that is different now.
+You can read the old changelogs to see all the changes that have come so far, and the one attached to the latest version of the mod to keep up with that is new.

 Thanks to Pope_Innocent_III, the mod now has it's own discord!
 You can find it here: Discord.gg